gummiks/HET-Observing/README.md

 # HET-Observing
-Useful scripts for observing with The Hobby-Eberly Telescope
+Useful scripts for observing with The Hobby-Eberly Telescope.

-HET currently has the Low-Resolution-Spectrograph (LRS2)
+# Example HET TSL Files

-Additionally, the Habitable-zone Planet Finder (HPF) spectrograph is being commissioned.
+See notebooks on creating an LRS2 TSL file.

-# HET TSL Files
+Additionally, a HPF engineering-run TSL file is included (some caveats as HPF is currently being commissioned; see notebook).

-See notebooks on submitting LRS2 TSL files, and a notional HPF TSL file
+# Getting started

-# Plotting HET tracks
+Take a look at the ipynb notebooks in `/notebooks`

 # Dependencies
 - astropy